Chapter 5. COM Servers

 5#endif

-shown in the macro
+The pragma shown in the macro

-option to the command line of the linker.
+definition has the same effect as passing the /include option to the command line of the linker.
 You might have noticed

-attribute adorning the __objMap_##class
+the __declspec(selectany) attribute adorning the __objMap_##class and __pobj-Map_##class variables

-macro.
+in the OBJECT_ENTRY_AUTO macro.
 This construct appears in

 many places in ATL, and it’s convenient because it instructs the